We Are Your Ultimate Career Resource

 With never-before-seen compensation data and demographics for some of today’s hottest fields, our Burtch Works Studies hold critical information for both job seekers and employers.
 Download the studies here, or view key insights from each study on the Original Research Page.

-With the demand for these elusive, four-leaf clovers of the analytics world escalating at a rapid pace, rumors of their lucrative salaries spread throughout the business world.
+With the demand for these elusive, four-leaf clovers of the analytics world escalating at a rapid pace, rumors of their lucrative salaries has spread throughout the business world.
 We spoke with hundreds of the data scientists in our database, and released our 2017 study as the latest update in our series of annual industry reports, beginning in 2014.
 Download our 2017 report

-for complete salary data for data scientists across the country.
+for the latest salary data for data scientists across the country.

 Predictive Analytics Professionals